General File Submission Requirements

 - Digital reproductions of original artwork should be created as a high-resolution photograph or scan (2400 DPI saved as a TIFF preferred) in order to scale to 48” x 70” or 44” x 44”.

-- Native Resolution of an image file is important.
+- Native resolution of an image file is important.
 This is the dimension, in pixels, of the image as it was originally taken or scanned.
-A good Native Resolution image would be at least 3700x5550 pixels at 300 PPI.
+A good native resolution image would be at least 3700x5550 pixels at 300 PPI.
 To see the native resolution of your file:

-- We highly recommend that you use Photoshop or Illustrator (Illustrator is preferred) to preview how your artwork will look when scaled up to 48” x 70” or 44” x 44”.
+- We strongly recommend that you use Photoshop or Illustrator (Illustrator is preferred) to preview how your artwork will look when scaled up to 48” x 70” or 44” x 44”.
 If it looks good on-screen, we will likely be able to launch in all sizes.

 - Resize to a new large size (If using Photoshop, ensure your file is also at 300ppi at the our largest size to get an accurate view).